wizarddevpro/trading-bot/docs/setup.md

 - Keep the recorder running in a dedicated terminal for continuous data.
 - Version-control your notebooks/scripts but ignore `data/`, `charts/`, `venv/`, and `__pycache__/`.
 - Snapshot CSV outputs before major experiments.
-- Log key findings in `docs/observations.md` after each analysis pass.
+- Log key findings in `docs/observations.md` after each analysis pass (include both coins).
 - Run `python -m pytest` occasionally to smoke-test the workflow.

 ---